devlaming/mgreml/README.md

 python ./mgreml.py --grm ./tutorial/data --pheno ./tutorial/pheno.txt \
                    --no-intercept --out ./tutorial/nocovs
 ```

+:warning: The phenotypic data itself may only be numerical.
+E.g., values such as `yes` and `no` are not permitted as phenotypic values.
+Instead, please use values such as `1` and `0`.
+Please notice that the labels of the phenotypes (i.e., in the header row) do **not** need to be numerical, of course.

 When carrying out this command, `mgreml` will first show the welcome screen and directly after that summarise the input options that you specified: